 The Ring Study

-The Ring Study, a clinical trial now underway by the International Partnership for Microbicides, is designed to determine whether a monthly vaginal ring that delivers the ARV drug dapivirine helps prevent HIV infection in women and is safe for long-term use.
+The Ring Study was a Phase III clinical trial led by the International Partnership for Microbicides that ran from 2012 to 2016.
+The study was designed to determine whether IPM's monthly vaginal ring that delivers the ARV drug dapivirine could help prevent HIV infection in women and was safe for long-term use.

-The first efficacy study of a vaginal ring for HIV prevention, The Ring Study is expected to enroll 1,650 women ages 18-45 across four sites in South Africa over the coming months.
+The first efficacy trial of a vaginal ring for HIV prevention, The Ring Study enrolled 1,959 women ages 18-45 across six sites in South Africa and one site in Uganda.

 The dapivirine ring licensure program

-The full licensure program also includes ASPIRE, a "sister" efficacy and safety study of the dapivirine ring being led by MTN and expected to enroll across sites in Malawi, South Africa, Uganda, Zambia and Zimbabwe, pending approvals.
-Together, the two studies will involve thousands of women volunteers across Africa and last about three years (2012-2015).
+The full licensure program also includes ASPIRE, a "sister" efficacy and safety study of the dapivirine ring that ran from 2012 to 2015 and was led by IPM's clinical trial partner, the US NIH-funded Microbicide Trials Network (MTN).
+ASPIRE enrolled 2,629 women ages 18-45 across 15 sites in Malawi, South Africa, Uganda and Zimbabwe.
+Together, the two "sister" Phase III studies involved more than 4,500 women volunteers across Africa.